-- 1/2 yard of Cotton Duck in Natural (Bag Fabric)
+- 1/2 yard of Cotton Duck in Natural.
+This is the Bag Fabric.

-- 1/2 yard of Kiyohara Linen Blend Solid in Black for the pink kit, or Navy for the yellow kit (Accent Fabric)
+- 1/2 yard of Kiyohara Linen Blend Solid in Black for the pink kit, or Navy for the yellow kit.
+This is the Accent Fabric.

 - 5 yards of Neon Bias Tape in Pink or Yellow

 - 2 yards of Sangle Cotton Webbing in Natural or Navy